xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-creating-a-scene-and-adding-nodes.md

 </div>
 </section><!-- /#table-of-contents -->

-In this article we're going to go a little deeper than we did in the [quick start](/articles/scenejs-quick-start) to demonstrate how to add and remove scene nodes.
-Although you can define a whole scene one chunk of JSON, SceneJS actually provides you with node objects that you can create, call methods on, destroy and rearrange.
+We got started with SceneJS in the [quick start](/articles/scenejs-quick-start) tutorial, now I'll show you how add and remove nodes to and from your scene graph.

-# Overview
+## Overview
 A scene graph is a data structure that arranges the logical and spatial representation of a graphical scene as a collection of nodes in a graph, typically a tree.
 Scene graphs can provide a convenient abstraction on top of low-level graphics APIs (such as WebGL) that encapsulates optimisations and API best practices, leaving the developer free to concentrate on scene content.